trryyy/trryyy/README.md

 ## I'm a Husband and Engineer!

 - 🌱 I’m currently learning NextJS
-- 🥅 2022 Goals: Learn more about web3 and perhaps contribute to open source projects
 - ⚡ Fun fact: I am a Star Wars fan!

 ### Connect with me: